-Current Formulary Status/Prior Authorization Criteria: Pregabalin is currently on the Commercial/ Exchange on the Generic Tier and Lyrica is currently non-formulary for Commercial/Exchange.
+Current Formulary Status/Prior Authorization Criteria: Pregabalin is currently on the Generic Tier requiring a prior authorization and Lyrica is currently on the Brand Tier requiring a prior authorization.

-Recommendation: No changes are recommended to the current formulary placement
+Recommendation: No changes are recommended to the current formulary placement and current quantity limits.
+The following changes are recommended to the policy to incorporate the new indication.